-- Permanent crowns on front teeth of children under age 12. - > Crowns when there is no sign of decay or overt pathology. - > Crowns for weakened cusps, or for fractures with no decay or pain. - ➤ Copings thin coverings that fit over teeth to hold other dental restorations like fillings in place. - > Inlays.
+- Permanent crowns for children under age 12. - > Crowns when there is no sign of decay or overt pathology. - > Crowns for weakened cusps, or for fractures with no decay or pain. - Crowns placed to keep removable partial dentures in place. - > Core buildups, including pins, cast post and core, or prefabricated post and core done within two years of a filling on the same tooth. - A core buildup is not billable with placement of an onlay, 3/4 crown, or veneer. - > Copings thin coverings that fit over teeth to hold other dental restorations like fillings in place. - > Inlays.